PhChags/Pong/README.md

 # Pong
-A simple pong game, made with PPlay
+A Simple Pong game made with PPlay